solo-io/supergloo/docs/content/reference/api/networking_extensions.md

-<a name="extensions.networking.smh.solo.io.PushNotification"></a>
+<a name="extensions.networking.mesh.gloo.solo.io.PushNotification"></a>

 ### PushNotification
-triggers a resync of SMH objects
+triggers a resync of Gloo Mesh objects

-<a name="extensions.networking.smh.solo.io.TrafficTargetObject"></a>
+<a name="extensions.networking.mesh.gloo.solo.io.TrafficTargetObject"></a>

 ### TrafficTargetObject
 a proto-serializable representation of a TrafficTarget object